 Joseph Cheng, PhD, CFA

-Joseph Cheng is an associate professor of finance and the Program Chair for the Master of Science Applied Finance Program at the Graziadio Business School.
-He had served as the director for the Master of Science in Finance Program at a university in Hong Kong and has taught finance courses for many years as a tenured associate professor before joining the faculty of the Graziadio Business School at Pepperdine University in 2019.
+Dr. Joseph Cheng is an associate professor of finance and the Program Chair for the Master of Science Applied Finance Program at the Graziadio Business School.
+He had served as the director for the Master of Science in Finance Program at a university in Hong Kong and has taught finance courses for many years as a tenured associate professor before joining the Graziadio Business School faculty at Pepperdine University in 2019.

-Joseph has previously received a teaching excellence award from Academy of Finance and holds the CFA designation.
+Dr. Cheng has previously received a teaching excellence award from the Academy of Finance and holds the CFA designation.
 He is currently teaching Fixed Income Securities, Corporate Finance, and Derivatives.
-He enjoys introducing students with techniques and models that improve upon those that are taught in conventional textbooks.
-Furthermore, Joseph believes in the importance of whole person education in preparing students to succeed in an ever increasingly challenging world.
+He enjoys introducing students to techniques and models that improve upon those that are taught in conventional textbooks.
+Furthermore, Dr. Cheng believes in the importance of whole-person education in preparing students to succeed in an ever-increasingly challenging world.

-His research interest lies in improving conventional approaches to solving financial problems.
+Dr. Cheng’s research interest lies in improving conventional approaches to solving financial problems.
 His area of research includes equity valuation, bond valuation, risk and leverage, and various other subjects.
-Currently, he is working on a capital structure model which generates both beta for equity and beta for debt simultaneously at any level of financial leverage.
-Another project he is currently working on is improving on the Constant Dividend Growth Model by addressing the issue of equilibrium to arrive at a complete valuation model in a constant growth environment.
+He is currently working on a capital structure model that generates both beta for equity and beta for debt simultaneously at any level of financial leverage.
+Another project he is currently working on is improving the Constant Dividend Growth Model by addressing equilibrium to arrive at a complete valuation model in a constant growth environment.

 PhD in Economics

 - Cheng, Joseph., Alfred Lam.
 “A New Metric for Evaluating Performance of REITs.”
 Real Estate Finance Volume 36, No 3.
 (Winter 2020): 125-132